Judge's unorthodox approach has huge opioid settlement within reach

 The lawsuits allege that drug manufacturers aggressively marketed their painkillers while downplaying the risks of addiction, and claim drug distributors failed to halt and report suspicious orders for opioids.
 The companies deny the allegations.

-In a last-ditch effort to avoid a trial, Polster asked the chief executive officers of McKesson Corp, Cardinal Health Inc and AmerisourceBergen Corp - the three largest U.S. drug distributors - and Israel-based drugmaker Teva Pharmaceutical Industries Ltd to meet on Friday to discuss a proposal they have made to settle the cases.
+In a last-ditch effort to avoid a trial, Polster asked the chief executive officers of McKesson Corp <MCK.N>, Cardinal Health Inc <CAH.N> and AmerisourceBergen Corp <ABC.N> - the three largest U.S. drug distributors - and Israel-based drugmaker Teva Pharmaceutical Industries Ltd <TEVA.TA> to meet on Friday to discuss a proposal they have made to settle the cases.

 'REALLY INNOVATIVE'